-Wisdom of Confucius
+The Wisdom of Confucius

 Dreaming is necessary, fighting for a more decent world is needed.
-Pari passu, it is also required to keep both feet on the ground, which means to be aware that the desired changes do not occur without real efforts.
+Pari passu, it is also required to keep both feet on the ground, that is, to be aware that the desired changes do not occur without real efforts.

-This is pure planning.
-As a matter of fact, the philosophy of the respected Chinese master is considered one of the foundations of the notable impulse that gave rise to the “Asian Tigers”, also shaken by this global tension.
-When notable world economies meet—naturally driven by the instinct to survive—in search of healthy mechanisms with which to face the demands of this crisis, it is essential, however, that reason be permeated by the spirit of solidarity (still rare among these international relations), for the heart is more prone to listen when fraternity is the basis of dialogue.
-They shall understand someday that without love, or whichever name given by the technicalities of the day, they shall have to face the major tribulations prophesized by Jesus in His Gospel according to Matthew, chapter 24, in its entirety.
-Furthermore, life is a constant rendering of accounts of one’s actions before the courtroom of our conscience of which no one can ever escape from, even if he or she should never reveal it.
+This is pure planning and effective action.
+As a matter of fact, the philosophy of the respected Chinese master is considered one of the foundations of the notable impulse that gave rise to the “Asian Tigers,” also shaken by this global tension.
+When notable world economies meet—naturally driven by the survival instinct—in search of beneficial mechanisms to face the crisis, it is essential that reason be permeated by the spirit of Solidarity (still rare among international relations).
+The heart is more willing to listen when Fraternity is the basis of dialogue.
+The nations shall understand someday that without Fraternal Love, or whichever name given by a technical language, they shall have to go through the greatest afflictions prophesized by Jesus in chapter 24 of His Gospel according to Matthew, especially in verse 21: “For then there will be great distress, unequaled from the beginning of the world until now, and never to be equaled again.”

 Furthermore, Life is about being constantly accountable to the court of conscience, from which no one can ever escape, even if he or she does not reveal it.
 It needs to be stressed that, along with God’s Love, there is also Heavenly Justice.
 Supreme redemption demands corresponding attitudes from those creatures who are reinvigorated by Divine Love.
 Otherwise, impunity would be glorified.